timex-sinclair-projects/TS-Pico/Beta Test.md

 If you do not have a GitHub account, please [create one now](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github).

-### Repeatability is key
+### Reporting issues

+Please report bugs, feature enhancements, suggestions [via the Issues tracker](https://github.com/timex-sinclair-projects/TS-Pico/issues).

+When you report an issue, check to make sure it has not already been reported.
+If it has, please add your observations to the existing issue.

+**Repeatability is key**

-It's take notes when you are testing the TS-Pico: we will need as much information as possible about issues when you report them, including all the steps you took from power-on or reset.
+It's best to take notes when you are testing the TS-Pico: we will need as much information as possible about issues when you report them, including all the steps you took from power-on or reset.
 The more information you provide, the easier it may be for us to replicate.

-### Reporting issues